Gbuomprisco/ngx-chips/README.md

     import { platformBrowserDynamic } from '@angular/platform-browser-dynamic';
     import { FormsModule } from '@angular/forms';
     import { App } from './home/home';

     import { NgModule }       from '@angular/core';
     import { BrowserModule } from '@angular/platform-browser';

     @NgModule({
         imports:      [BrowserModule, FormsModule],
         bootstrap:    [App],
         declarations: [App]
     })
     export class AppModule {}

     platformBrowserDynamic().bootstrapModule(AppModule);

 Please do have a look at the file `demo/app.ts` if you are unsure how to configure the app.

 ## Usage

+Ensure you import the module:

+    import { TagInputModule } from 'ng2-tag-input';

+    // please notice this is the new way of telling a Component
+    // to import another component...no more directives[]
+    @NgModule({
+       imports: [TagInputModule]
+    })
+    export class MyModule {}

-Once installed, import the TagInput component and use it in your container component:
+Once the module is imported, import the TagInput component and use it in your container component:

     import { TagInput } from 'ng2-tag-input';
     import { Component } from '@angular2/core';

     @Component({
         selector: 'app',
-        directives: [TagInput],
         template: `<tag-input [(ngModel)]='items'></tag-input>`
     });
     export class App {